MicrosoftDocs/azure-devops-docs/docs/work/productivity/work-item-template.md

 	- Use templates created in Visual Studio to create work items through the Visual Studio client.

 >[!NOTE]
 ><b>Feature availability: </b>Visual Studio 2015 is the last version in which you can install TFS power tools.
-You can use the Work Item Templates tool whenever you connect to Team Services or an on-premises TFS that is at TFS 2015 version or earlier.
-Templates you define through the power tool are separate from those defined through Team Services.
+You can use the Work Item Templates tool whenever you connect to VSTSor an on-premises TFS that is at TFS 2015 version or earlier.
+Templates you define through the power tool are separate from those defined through VSTS.

 ## Template guidance and usage

 Prior to creating templates, consider how you and your team(s) will use the templates.
 If you'll be using several templates, determine a naming convention that will help users easily select the right template for their use.

 If you want to use custom fields in your templates, define those fields prior to creating your templates.
-See [Customize a field for a process](../process/customize-process-field.md) for Team Services, and [Add or modify a field](../customize/add-modify-field.md) for on-premises TFS.
+See [Customize a field for a process](../process/customize-process-field.md) for VSTS, and [Add or modify a field](../customize/add-modify-field.md) for on-premises TFS.

 You can specify any number of fields you want, including ones that the user will change&mdash;such as Title or Description.
 If you want the work item assigned to a specific team, define the team Area Path as part of the template.